 Although police officers are supposed to tell you, they may (intentionally?) omit to tell you that you have the right to refuse to submit to a Breathalyzer Test.
 Although there will be a mandatory loss of your Driver’s License if you do refuse to take the Breathalyzer Test (how long depends if you’ve previously been convicted and/or requested to take a BAC test), you should carefully weigh any loss of your Driver’s License against the likelihood of providing greater evidence against you in the inevitable criminal prosecution.

 For example, in cases where you know you would blow a BAC reading greater than 0.08, you might decide to refuse the Breathalyzer test with the hope of all other evidence against you being week, and hopefully beating your drunk driving case.

 If you elect not to submit to a Breathalyzer Test, you should know that a refusal cannot be used at trial in the criminal prosecution against you.

 In Massachusetts, the length of suspension of your Driver’s License due to a Breathalyzer Refusal depends on whether you have any prior convictions or prior refusals to Breathalyzer Tests.
 If none, your license will be suspended for 180 days; with two priors, it will be suspended for 5 years; and with three prior, you could face a lifetime loss of your Driver’s License.

 Boston Criminal Lawyer Lefteris K. Travayiakis has successfully defended and obtained acquittals for persons charged with Operation Under the Influence of Alcohol and related Drunk Driving Charges.
 See Case Results.

-To schedule a Free Consultation with a Boston Criminal Lawyer, Contact Us Online or call 617-325-9500.
+If you have been charged with Drunk Driving and would like a Free Consultation with a Boston Drunk Driving Lawyer, Contact Us Online or call 617-325-9500.